campfireunion/docs/docs/1.0/flipside/how-tos/characters.md

 # Characters

 Choose the right character for your content.
-Select from our preloaded characters, use the Ready Player Me avatar creator, or make and import your own to use in Flipside Studio.
+Select from our preloaded characters, use the Ready Player Me avatar creator, or make and import your own to use in Flipside.

 [[> How to embody characters]]